BetonQuest/BetonQuest/docs/API/Logging.md

 ## Obtaining a BetonQuestLogger Instance

-For testing proposes in BetonQueest you always need inject the `BetonQuestLogger` into your class, and we recommend you to do the same for your addon plugin.
+For testing proposes you always need to inject the `BetonQuestLogger` into your class when developing BetonQuest.
+We recommend you to do the same for your addon plugin.
 This can be done by adding a constructor parameter like this:

 ````java linenums="1"
 public final class MyAddonClass {